Skip to main content

 • Created the States for Gun Safety Coalition and Center for Gun Violence Research

-• Appointed four justices to the Supreme Court, including a civil rights lawyer, an experienced and widely respected lower court judge, the State’s first Black female justice, and the first Justice who had been a public defender
+• Appointed five justices to the Supreme Court, including a civil rights lawyer, the State’s first Black female justice, and the first Justice who had been a public defender

-• Established the Wealth Disparity Task Force to examine the causes of and remedies for long-standing wealth disparities that disproportionally impact Black and Latino households
+• Published the Wealth Disparity Task Force Report, which examined the causes of and remedies for the long-standing gaps that affect Black and Hispanic or Latino New Jerseyans

 • Codified the right to same-sex marriage and signed bills expanding rights and protections for New Jersey’s LGBTQIA+ community